chinesedfan/adventofcode/README.md

 This project contains solutions for [Advent of Code](http://adventofcode.com/).

-The difficulty of these puzzles is much less than Online Judge problems'.
+The difficulty of these puzzles is usually less than competitive programming problems, i.e. [CodeForces](https://codeforces.com).
 Even you can calculate the answer by a pencil and paper.
 Test cases are very simple and examples include nearly everything that you need to care about.
+But some of them is hard.

 And the author provides a very interesting website!

 ps.
 - Remember to call `parseInt` when parsing the input by regular expressions.
 - Do not try to find answers by binary search.
 The server will reject your submission after you have failed too much times.
 - Solve puzzles by brute force searching if it is hard to find reasonable algorithms.
-Or go to [reddit](https://www.reddit.com/r/adventofcode/)
+Go to [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) or visit [reddit](https://www.reddit.com/r/adventofcode/) to get more hits.

 ## How to run